Scrod is popular, but much less so when compared to cod for a few reasons.

 In the end, all the differences between both these two when it comes to taste depend on the exact kind of whitefish that was used for the scrod.

 If users are getting it from a restaurant, what kind of experience they have will also depend on this.
-This will mostly be a random thing, but sometimes the restaurant might know in advance what type of scrod they’re preparing for you in advance.
+This will mostly be a random thing, but sometimes the restaurant might know in advance what type of scrod they’re preparing for you.

 That means that asking them could be an option in some cases, as they might have an answer.